Practical Experience in an International Environment

 For information about other Departments, see Hiring Departments →

 Benefits and Entitlements

 The Agency does not consider interns to be staff members under the Staff Regulations and Rules, and they, therefore, do not enjoy the guarantees and entitlements provided by those Regulations and Rules.
 Interns are also not entitled to the privileges and immunities accorded by Member States to staff members of the Agency.
 The internship programme is not a means for subsequently obtaining employment at the Agency.
-However, interns may apply for vacancy notices as external candidates at any time during and following the end of their internship.
+However, interns may apply for vacancy notices as external candidates at any time during and following their internships.